-The calcaneus (latin: calcaneus, calcaneum; meaning “heel”) is the large bone forming the heel.
-The calcaneus articulates with both the cuboid and the talus bones.
+The calcaneus (Latin: calcaneus, calcaneum, meaning “heel”) is the sizeable bone forming the heel.
+It is the largest bone of the foot.
+The calcaneus articulates with both the cuboid bone and talus within the tarsus.

-There are several important landmarks on the calcaneus, such as:
+There are several essential anatomical landmarks on the surface of the calcaneus, including:

 - calcaneal tuberosity,